Computer Vision Syndrome

 Visit Us for Quality Eye Care in Meridian

 Our team at Primary Eyecare and Optical of Meridian can help you manage computer vision syndrome and help you avoid it from reoccurring in the future.
 If you need glasses or other eyewear, call one of our Meridian offices to schedule your next eye exam and to explore the various frames and styles we have to offer at our optical shop.

 The optometrists at Primary Eyecare & Optical of Meridian can provide the appropriate eye care to treat your computer vision syndrome.
 Eye function and visual acuity may reveal problems that can be corrected through vision therapy and corrective lenses.

-Blue light blocking lenses - Modern eyewear can be made with blue light blocking lenses that filter out some of the HEV radiation that might harm the eye.
-This reduces glare and eye strain while also helping you protect yourself against future vision loss.
+Modern eyewear can be made with blue light blocking lenses that filter out some of the HEV radiation that might harm the eye.
+These lenses reduce glare and eye strain while also helping to protect you against future vision loss.

-Workplace modifications - We can advise you on how to adjust your work area so that you’re using natural light (which is easier on the eyes than artificial light) without causing glare from your monitor.
-Adjusting the monitor brightness and position can also help prevent CVS.
+We can advise you on how to adjust your work area so that you’re using natural light without causing glare from your monitor.
+Since natural light is easier on the eyes than artificial light, adjusting your monitor’s brightness and position can also help to prevent computer vision syndrome.

-Lifestyle adjustments - Sometimes you need to pamper your eyes a bit to keep them from suffering the effects of CVS.
-We can talk to you about the duration and frequency of “blink breaks” that keep your eyes fresh and hydrated.
+Sometimes the best thing you can do for your eyes is to just give them a break.
+We will talk to you about the duration and frequency of “blink breaks” that keep your eyes fresh and hydrated.